 How do I obtain a certified copy of a death certificate in Virginia?

 The funeral home will usually obtain the necessary death certificates for you as part of their services.
 They can only charge you the actual fee, which is $12 in Virginia.
-In Virginia, a death certificate must be filed within 3 days of the death and before the body is buried, cremated, or shipped (Virginia Code § 32.1-263).
+In Virginia, a death certificate must be filed within three days of the death and before the body is buried, cremated, or shipped (Virginia Code § 32.1-263).

 Copies can be obtained from the Virginia Department of Health (VDH) either by mail, in person, by phone, or electronically.
 You will need to provide your ID to obtain death certificate copies.

 Who can I contact if I have a complaint or grievance with a funeral home in Virginia Beach?

 It is a rarity that a funeral home fails in its service standards, but it does happen.
 If you have a grievance, you must attempt to resolve this directly with the funeral home in the first instance.
 If you cannot do this, then you can contact the Virginia Funeral Directors Association, which will assist you.
 You can also contact the Funeral Consumers Alliance, which is an independent consumer organization that protects consumers’ rights in funeral purchases.

 - Understanding cremation laws and how they affect arranging a cremation